wearefrank/frank-runner/README.md

 resources, but `resources.yml`.
 See https://frank-manual.readthedocs.io/en/latest/deploying/database.html.
 Using
 `context.xml` is still supported by the Frank!Runner though.
-Your project doesn't need to contain a `resource.yml` or `context.xml` in case you want to use an H2, Oracle, MSSQL or PostgreSQL database.
+Your project doesn't need to contain a `resources.yml` or `context.xml` in case you want to use an H2, Oracle, MSSQL or PostgreSQL database.
 By default `frank-runner/database/h2/context.xml` will be used when your project doesn't contain a `context.xml`.
 Use `database.type=oracle`, `mssql` or `postgresql` to use one of the other `context.xml` files provided by the Frank!Runner.

+The Frank!Runner expects `resources.yml` in the classes folder.
+If `resources.yml` is not present, the Frank!Runner uses a property named `context.xml` for the location of this file that you can set in `frank-runner.properties` or `build.properties`.
+If there is a `pom.xml` the default value for property `context.xml` is `src/main/webapp/META-INF/context.xml`.
+Otherwise it is just `context.xml`.

 When changing files in the classes folder you need to restart Tomcat.
 When changing files in the configurations folder you need to reload the configuration